 By ingredients, this tea chocolate bark recipe is dairy-free / non-dairy, egg-free, gluten-free, nut-free, peanut-free, soy-free, vegan, vegetarian, and generally food allergy-friendly.
 But be sure to choose your tea and chocolate wisely!

 Loose Darjeeling tea should be no problem at all, but if you opt to venture into bagged teas that are flavored in any way, those occasionally (though not very often) contain dairy, gluten, and/or soy, from what I’ve seen.
 As for the cacao in this tea chocolate bark, be sure to choose a dairy-free option that is of good quality.
-My favorite is Pascha Chocolate, which is also a vegan, organic, and allergy-friendly brand.
+My favorite right now is Enjoy Life Dark Chocolate Bars (not the morsels), which is also a vegan, organic, and allergy-friendly brand.
 For a more rustic tea chocolate bark, I like Taza Chocolate (pictured).